Table of Contents

 In addition to salaries and bonuses, benefits make up an important part of any compensation package.
-Click on the “Compensation & Benefits” tab in the NALP Directory to view the benefits offered by firms.
-Typical benefits include a 401(k) plan, health and dental insurance, family leave, relocation expenses, and long term disability insurance.
+Typical benefits include a 401(k) plan, health and dental insurance, family leave, relocation expenses, and long-term disability insurance.
 Some firms also provide workout facilities, on or off-site childcare, dry cleaning, meals for those working after hours, and more.

-It is also important to understand that the high salaries of the large firms come at a high price—billable hours.
-Law firms make money by billing their clients by the hour for their services (litigation contingency fees and other methods of billing do exist, but even associates in these areas must keep track of their billable hours).
+High salaries at large firms come at a high price—billable hours.
+Law firms make money by billing their clients by the hour for their services (litigation contingency fees and other methods of billing do exist, but typically associates in these areas also keep track of their billable hours).
 The more hours billed by the attorneys, the greater the profits for the firm.
 Attorneys must keep track (usually in six-minute increments) of the time they spend working on each client’s behalf.
-Some firms provide information about “target,” “expected,” “minimum,” or “average” billable hour requirements for associates on their NALP Directory profile under the “Hours & Work Arrangements” tab.
-Those figures are typically between 1,800 and 2,500 hours per year.
 For a detailed description of the toll it takes on your life to bill 1,800 or 2,200 hours per year, see CDO’s The Truth about the Billable Hour advice.

-Generally speaking, students who hope to be involved in outside activities, or who simply do not wish to spend so many hours working, should consider working for a smaller firm, in a smaller city, or both.
-Although salaries for these firms are not as high as those offered by the largest firms, they are still more than enough to live on, and the trade-off in terms of improved lifestyle may be well worth it.
-In addition, some firms are experimenting with alternative billing structures for associates such as providing more than one billable hour track.
-Associates can opt for the greater billable hour track thereby receiving more compensation, or they can opt for fewer hours at less pay.
-Time will tell how these new systems will fare.
+If you do not wish to spend so many hours working, consider working for a smaller firm, in a smaller city, or both.
+Although salaries for these firms are not as high as those offered by the largest firms, the trade-off in terms of improved lifestyle may be well worth it.

 Pro bono comes from the Latin “pro bono publico” and means “for the public good.”
 The ABA defines pro bono legal services as providing legal assistance without expectation of pay to persons of limited means or to organizations in matters addressing the needs of persons with limited means.
 Most firms view this more broadly to include work for nonprofits and for social causes such as civil rights and the environment.
 Many students who decide to pursue positions with law firms specifically seek firms that offer meaningful pro bono opportunities.